Hiroshi Ōshima: Supporting war crimes

-At a meeting that Ōshima had on 27 May 1944 with Hitler and Ribbentrop, Hitler advised that the Japanese government should publicly hang every captured US pilot who was involved in air raids in hope of deterring further such attacks.
+At a meeting that Ōshima had on 25 May 1944 with Hitler and Ribbentrop, Hitler advised that the Japanese government should publicly hang every captured US pilot who was involved in air raids in hope of deterring further such attacks.

-It is important, however, to bear in mind that Oshima was later charged and found guilty for the part he played for the forging and signing of the Anti-Comintern Pact and the Tripartite Pact, which were, in the eyes of the Allies, part of the conspiracy to wage aggressive war.
+Oshima was later charged and found guilty for the part he played for the forging and signing of the Anti-Comintern Pact and the Tripartite Pact, which were, in the eyes of the Allies, part of the conspiracy to wage aggressive war.